Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 for i in range(1001)]

-Here are the results along with the results based on the normal model.
+Here are the results from bootstrapping compared to the results from the normal model.

 summary4 = summarize(t4)